echulibbasingularity/Shortest-Path-on-2D-Grid/README.md

 # Shortest-Path-on-2D-Grid
-Shortest path between a given point and destination in the xy-plane using BFS.
+Shortest path of a knight on a given position to a destination on an empty chess board using xy- plane and BFS.
-Object can move 1 unit up, down, left, or right.
+Knight move's in a four block L-shape (maximum 8 possible moves).
 2D Grid is constricted by an NxM square matrix.